orborde/exercises/vend-a-reference/README.md

 "finishes" with the current permutation before it asks for the next one, you never need to create any new vectors.

-This library tries to demonstrate how that could work, using Rust's lifetime management semantics to prevent the caller from re-using the reference.
+This library demonstrates how that could work, using Rust's lifetime management semantics to prevent the caller from re-using the reference.
 Instead of something so complicated as a permutation generator, I've implemented a "shifter" iterator.